spencertipping/ni/doc/cheatsheet.md

 Note that whitespace is required after every `p'code'` operator; otherwise ni will assume that everything following your quoted code is also Perl.

 * Returning data
   * `p'..., ..., ...'`: Print each comma separated expression to its own row
   * `p'r ..., ..., ...'`: Print all comma separated expressions to one tab-delimited row to the stream
   * `p'[..., ..., ...]'`: Return each element of the array as a field in a tab-delimited row to the stream.
-* Basic Field selection operations
+* Field selection operations
   * `a`, `a()` through `l` and `l()`: Parsimonious field access
     * `a` through `l` are functions that access the first through twelfth fields of an input data stream.
 They are syntactic sugar for the functions `a()` through `l()` with the same functionality.
-    * Generally, the functions `a` through `l` will be more parsimonious, however, in certain contexts (importantly, hash lookup), these one-letter functions will be interpreted as strings; in this case, you must use the more explicit `a()` syntax.
+    * Generally, the functions `a` through `l` will be more parsimonious, however, in certain contexts (importantly, this includes hash lookup), these one-letter functions will be interpreted as strings; in this case, you must use the more explicit `a()` syntax.
   * `F_`: Explicit field access
     * Useful for accessing fields beyond the first 12, for example `$ ni <data> F_ 6..15`
     * `FM` is the number of fields in the row.